 - Influence change within the department by highlighting potential enhancements;

-- Identify growth areas at the start of each audit, and discuss with the Audit Lead on how best to work on them during the work;
+- Identify growth areas at the start of each audit, and discuss with the Team Manager on how best to develop them during the work;

 - Provide written performance feedback to team members at the end of an audit.
-Review and agree the feedback provided with the Audit Manager;
+Review and agree the feedback provided with the Team Manager;

 - Identify and successfully complete key internal training for self-development;